 The key to finding real success using our Facebook advertising tips is not to be dependent on organic reach in this particular social network’s news feed.

-According to the State of Social 2018 report published by Buffer, it was found that up to 94% of businesses (big and small) have chosen to use Facebook ads.
+According to the State of Social report published by Buffer, it was found that up to 94% of businesses (big and small) have chosen to use Facebook ads.

 If you look around you’ll find every major social network (such as Twitter and LinkedIn) with its own native advertising system in place.

-This is mainly because Facebook…
+This is mainly because of Facebook marketing…

 - Has the most robust features laid out for advertisers who want to get the best bang for their buck.